Today’s Wonder of the Day was inspired by Raiden. Raiden Wonders, “What is the forbidden city” Thanks for WONDERing with us, Raiden!

-Built between 1406 and 1420, the Forbidden City served as the Chinese imperial palace for almost 500 years.
-Emperors from the Ming Dynasty to the Qing Dynasty used the complex in the middle of Beijing as the center of Chinese government.
+The Forbidden City was built between 1406 and 1420.
+It served as the Chinese imperial palace for almost 500 years.
+The area was the center of the Chinese government.
+Emperors from the Ming Dynasty to the Qing Dynasty lived there.
+Today, the Forbidden City still stands in the middle of Beijing.

-You might be wondering why it’s called the Forbidden City if it was actually an imperial palace.
-This was no ordinary palace!
-Instead of one big building, the Forbidden City consisted of almost 1,000 buildings that covered almost 8 million square feet!
+You might be WONDERing why it’s called the Forbidden City.
+After all, wasn’t it an imperial palace?
+Well, this was no ordinary fortress.
+The Forbidden City was made up of almost 1,000 buildings.
+They were spread over nearly 8 million square feet!

-The Forbidden City is enclosed by a 26-foot-high wall and a moat that is over 170 feet wide and over 20 feet deep.
-The walls are almost 30 feet wide at their base.
-These features helped the emperors feel safe within the Forbidden City.
+The Forbidden City is enclosed by a 26-foot-high wall.
+The wall is almost 30 feet wide at its base.
+The city’s moat is over 170 feet wide and more than 20 feet deep.
+This helped the emperors feel safe within the Forbidden City.

-The overall design of the Forbidden City reflects the religious and philosophical principles of the ancient Chinese emperors.
-For example, yellow was the color of the Emperor, so almost all roofs in the Forbidden City were covered with yellow glazed tiles.
+The Forbidden City’s design reflects the principles and beliefs of the ancient Chinese rulers.
+For example, yellow was the color of the Emperor.
+Almost all roofs in the Forbidden City were covered with yellow glazed tiles.

-In 1987, the Forbidden City was declared a World Heritage Site.
+In 1987, the Forbidden City was named a World Heritage Site.
 It’s still one of the largest collections of ancient wooden structures in the world.